This naming guide covers six elements:

 "Other Names" used in Québec

 You can choose a name in French that the company will use in Quebec, other than your personal name, and under which it identifies itself to carry out its activities.
-If you would like to add a version of this name in a language other than French, please let us know before submitting the name.
+For incorporations, our system can only support initial names in French at the moment.
+If you would like to add a version of this name in a language other than French, you can do so directly on the registraire's website, once the name is initially registered in French.

 Your company's name must be in French, unique, and contain three components: